digitallinguistics/concordance/README.md

 3LP  | 5         | 7    | second little pig worked a | little | bit harder but he was    |
 3LP  | 7         | 3    | The third                  | little | pig worked hard all day  |

-**NOTE:** _This project is still in initial development phases, but should be ready for initial release by the end of September 2019._

 ## Basic Usage

 This following examples process any JSON files in the current directory and output a concordance file to `concordance.tsv` in Keyword in Context format.
 At a minimum, the concordance function requires a single argument: a wordform or list of wordforms to concordance.